dishant26201/sleep-analytics-pipeline/README.md

 # Sleep Stage Classification from EEG Signals

-An end-to-end machine learning pipeline for classifying sleep stages (Wake, N1, N2, N3, REM) from overnight EEG recordings using the Sleep-EDF dataset.
+An end-to-end machine learning (ML) pipeline for classifying sleep stages (Wake, N1, N2, N3, REM) from overnight EEG recordings using the Sleep-EDF dataset.

 ## Abstract

 My interest in sleep research began while working at Corkum LABS at Dalhousie University, a group focused on developing non-invasive treatments for insomnia through e-health applications.
-While brainstorming project ideas to apply my machine learning (ML) skills, I came across an article from the University of Toronto about combining neuromodulation devices with ML to treat sleep disorders.
+While brainstorming project ideas to apply my ML skills, I came across an article from the University of Toronto about combining neuromodulation devices with ML to treat sleep disorders.
 This inspired me to build a sleep stage classification model.

 Using the Sleep-EDF dataset, I built an end-to-end pipeline to classify 30-second EEG epochs into the five standard sleep stages (Wake, N1, N2, N3, REM).
 Data from the FPz–Cz and Pz–Oz channels was used for signal preprocessing and time and frequency-domain feature engineering.
 Strategies to address class imbalance were applied, and a Random Forest classifier with a 60/20/20 train/cross-validation/test split was trained.
 The model achieved comparable performance with figures reported in prior literature on the test set.
 This demonstrates strong generalisation.
 As expected, N1 remained the most difficult stage to differentiate.
 This project strengthened my practical understanding of developing an ML pipeline and deepened my interest in applying ML to sleep and healthcare applications.